Quantum phases, Supersolids and quantum phase transitions of interacting bosons in frustrated lattices: Conclusions

-We also inspired furthermore comparisons between the two approaches.
-For example, the CDW+VB order in Fig.7 was not even searched in the QMC in \cite{trinnn} in any parameter regimes.
-We suggest to measure the bond-bond correlation to identify this interesting state by the QMC in \cite{trinnn}.
-We also suggest the QMC simulations of the EBHM Eqn.\ref{bosonnnn} with NNN interaction in a Kagome lattice at $ 1/3 $ to search for a stripe solid phase and a stable stripe supersolid phase slightly away from $ 1/3 $.
+We also inspired further comparisons between the two approaches.
+For example, the CDW+VB order in a triangular lattice at $ 1/3 $ filling in Fig.7 was not even searched in the QMC in \cite{trinnn} in any parameter regimes.
+We suggest to measure the bond-bond correlations to identify this very interesting state by refining the QMC in \cite{trinnn}.
+We also suggest the QMC simulations of the EBHM Eqn.\ref{bosonnnn} with the $ NNN $ $ V_2 $ interaction in a Kagome lattice at $ 1/3 $ to search for a stripe solid phase and a stable stripe supersolid phase slightly away from $ 1/3 $.
 It is still not known how to realize the TVB phase in the triangular lattice Fig.8 and in a Kagome lattice Fig.10 by a microscopic model.
-However, it was shown that the excitation spectra above the TVB phase is necessarily of a density wave origin, so there is no TVB supersolid phase in both triangular and Kagome lattice.
-We expect more examples along these comparisons are needed to have a complete picture of phases and phase transitions from the two complementary approaches.
+However, it was shown that the excitation spectra above both TVB phases is necessarily of a density wave origin, so there is no TVB supersolid phase in both triangular and Kagome lattice even away from $ 1/3 $ filling.
+We expect more examples along these comparisons are needed to have a complete picture of quantum phases and phase transitions in various lattices at various filling factors from the two complementary approaches.